 Students Already Enrolled: You may enter your courses into Student Planning for approval.

-Workforce and Community Education classes follow different deadlines.
+Workforce, Technology and Community Education classes follow different deadlines.
 Check with the particular program director for more information.

 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.